 The sport of attempting maximal combined weight of the back squat, bench press and deadlift.
 At Squamish Barbell we have a group of athletes who specialize in powerlifting for the purpose of either focused strength gain, rehabilitation or competing.
 They train 4-6 days a week for 1-2 hours a day during regular CrossFit class hours as per the online schedule.
 This is not a set class but is programmed daily with a coach available for help.
 The programming is based on the Westside Barbell Conjugate System.

-Personal training is an opportunity to work privately or semi-privately with a coach.
+Personal training is an opportunity to work privately or semi-privately with a coach, in person or via Zoom.
 These sessions can be utilized to complete the CrossFit Foundations classes, as a regular schedule for maintaining fitness, as part of a larger plan to meet a specific fitness-related goal, or as a one-off skills focused session.

 Working 1-on-1 with a coach gives the athlete undivided attention while the coach gains a better understanding of the athlete’s movement patterns, goals and areas that are in need of further development.